Nyelsonon/APCSPnotes/README.md

 -	Packets are labeled with metadata
 -	Data is structured with http protocol
 -	describes how computers can request and recieve hypertext info
+-	http = hypertext protocol
+-	https = hypertext protocol secure
+-	https is more secure
+-	https encrypts data
+-	parses and renders to return to user
+-	TCP, IP, DNS, ROUTING work together to send info

+## Entire Process
+-	Start with the URL
+-	Break into domain and path
+-	From the url constructs a http request
+-	sends url to DNS
+-	DNS gets the IP adress for URL
+-	returns final IP address
+-	break http request into packets with TCP/IP
+-	all packets get seperately sent through the networks
+-	reads packets for missing info
+-	server constructs http response
+-	returns to user